 Discover the career path of James Harden, from the first major opportunity to industry-changing achievements.

-James Harden is an American professional basketball player for the Los Angeles Clippers.
-Widely considered one of the greatest shooting guards in NBA history, he was named to the NBA 75th Anniversary Team in 2021.
-Known as "The Beard" for his distinctive facial hair, Harden has also achieved success on the international stage, winning gold medals with the United States national team at the 2012 Summer Olympics and the 2014 FIBA World Cup.
+James Harden is a professional basketball player for the Los Angeles Clippers, renowned as one of the NBA's greatest shooting guards.
+A member of the NBA 75th Anniversary Team, he has achieved significant accolades throughout his career.
+Harden, nicknamed "The Beard", also secured gold medals with the United States national team at the 2012 Summer Olympics and the 2014 FIBA World Cup.

-In April 2015, James Harden helped the Houston Rockets win their first division title since 1994.
+In 2015, James Harden helped the Rockets win their first division title since 1994.

 On November 30, 2008, James Harden scored a career-high 40 points in an 88–58 victory over UTEP.

-In 2008, James Harden's freshman year, Arizona State finished tied for fifth in the Pac-10 with a 21-13 record and were selected to the 2008 NIT field after being considered a bubble team for the NCAA tournament.
-They lost to Florida in the NIT.
+In 2008, during James Harden's freshman year, Arizona State finished tied for fifth in the Pac-10 with a 21–13 (9–9) record.
+Although considered a bubble team for the NCAA tournament, they were selected for the 2008 NIT field, where they defeated Alabama State and Southern Illinois before losing to Florida.

 In 2009, James Harden finished his sophomore year with averages of 20.1 points, 5.6 rebounds, and 4.2 assists.
-He was named the Pacific-10 Conference's Player of the Year and a consensus All-American.
-After the season concluded, Harden declared for the 2009 NBA draft.
+He was named to the All-Pac 10 Tournament Team and was named the Pacific-10 Conference's Player of the Year and a consensus All-American.
+Following the season, he declared for the 2009 NBA draft.

-During the lockout-shortened 2011–12 season, James Harden averaged 16.8 points, 4.1 rebounds and 3.7 assists and received the NBA Sixth Man of the Year Award.
+During the lockout-shortened 2011–12 season, James Harden averaged 16.8 points, 4.1 rebounds and 3.7 assists in 62 games (two starts), receiving the NBA Sixth Man of the Year Award.

-On April 18, 2012, James Harden scored a season-high 40 points against the Phoenix Suns, becoming the first NBA player in a reserve role to score 40 points since Rodrigue Beaubois in March 2010.
+On April 18, 2012, James Harden scored a season-high 40 points against the Phoenix Suns.
+He became the first NBA player in a reserve role to score 40 points since Rodrigue Beaubois in March 2010.

 On October 31, 2012, James Harden signed a five-year, $80 million contract extension with the Houston Rockets.

-During the 2012 free agency period, Oklahoma City attempted to sign James Harden to a four-year contract extension worth between $52 and $55 million.
+During the 2012 free agency period, Oklahoma City attempted to sign James Harden to a four-year contract extension worth between $52 and $55 million, but he felt he was given too little time to consider the offer.

 In 2012, James Harden was a member of the United States national team that won a gold medal at the Olympics.

-In 2012-13, James Harden was named to the All-NBA Third Team, marking his first career All-NBA Team selection.
+In the 2012–13 season, James Harden was named to the All-NBA Third Team, marking his first career All-NBA Team selection.
+He became the seventh player in Rockets history to earn All-NBA recognition.

 On February 2, 2013, James Harden recorded the first triple-double of his career against the Charlotte Bobcats, with 21 points, 11 rebounds, and 11 assists.